General #

 Why is there no pointer arithmetic? #

 Type safety and simplicity.
 Due to slices being a first-class datatype, a lot of the need for pointer arithmetic is reduced.
-However, if you still require it, the mem package provides so utility functions: mem.ptr_offset and mem.ptr_sub.
+However, if you still require it, the mem package provides some utility functions: mem.ptr_offset and mem.ptr_sub.
 Odin will allow the programmer to do unsafe things if they so wish.

 If pointer arithmetic operations are still required and common (maybe due to interfacing with foreign C-like code), multi-pointers may be a better option to use.